Hellraiser: Revelations

 Hellraiser: Revelations is a 2011 American horror film written by Gary J. Tunnicliffe and directed by Víctor Garcia.
 It is the ninth film in the Hellraiser film series.
 It follows the fates of Steven Craven and Nico Bradley, two friends who discover a puzzle box that opens a gateway to a realm inhabited by sadomasochistic monsters known as the Cenobites.
-The film stars Steven Brand, Nick Eversman, Tracey Fairaway, and Stephan Smith Collins.
+The film stars Steven Brand, Nick Eversman, Tracey Fairaway and Stephan Smith Collins.

 The film was produced in a matter of weeks, due to an obligation on Dimension Films' part to release another Hellraiser film or risk losing the rights to the film series.
 Due to the quick turnaround time and the rushed production, series star Doug Bradley declined to participate, making this the first entry in the series in which he does not play Pinhead.
 It was released in a single theater for a crew screening that was ostensibly open to the public on March 18, 2011, then released to DVD on October 18, 2011.

 Plot

 Friends Nico Bradley and Steven Craven run away from home where they travel to Mexico to film themselves engaging in several days' worth of partying before disappearing.
 The Mexican authorities return their belongings to their parents, including a video recording made by Steven that documents their final moments and an ornate puzzle box.

 A year later, the families of the two missing boys Nico and Steven gather together for dinner.
 Tensions rise when Emma, Steven's sister and Nico's girlfriend, expresses frustration with their lack of closure.
 She demands that her mother Sarah reveal the contents of Steven's videotape, which she has been obsessively watching in private.
 Later, Emma has a look at the tape, which documents Steven and Nico picking up a girl in a bar.
 A flashback reveals that Nico murdered the girl while having sex in the bar's restroom, and later threatened to implicate Steven in the killing to force him to continue their "vacation" together.
 Nico later receives the puzzle box from a vagrant, who offers it to Nico as a way to experience a new kind of sensual experience.

 Sifting through Steven's effects, Emma finds the puzzle box that she recognizes from the video.
 When she attempts to manipulate it, Steven suddenly reappears covered in blood.
-The families try to rush Steven to the hospital but discover they've become stranded, and Steven warns that the "Cenobites" are coming.
+The families try to rush Steven to the hospital but discover they have become stranded, and Steven warns that the "Cenobites" are coming.
 Emma plays with the puzzle box again, causing intense sexual arousal.
 Emma attempts to seduce Nico's father Peter, and then has a deeply intimate conversation with Steven in his room only to kiss, but as Steven caresses her breast Emma has a vision of chains and mutilated bodies.
 Soon after, Peter is killed by the same vagrant.
 Steven then goes downstairs, retrieves a shotgun, and shoots his father Ross before holding the rest of the household at gunpoint.